-Once you have received a notice regarding the fine, you will receive a payment request for a lump sum payment.
-You can also request a repayment arrangement.
-A public transportation fine cannot be added to the regular student debt.
+Once you have received a notice regarding the fine, you will receive a payment request asking you to settle the amount in 1 payment.
+You can also request a repayment plan.
+A public transportation fine cannot be added to the student loan.

-Wrongful grant for living away from home
+Undue grant for living away from home

-Foreign refunders address check
+Foreign debtors address check

 If you move abroad, you must notify DUO of your new address.
 Do you have a student loan and did you fail to notify DUO of your address abroad?
 DUO works with domestic and foreign authorities to retrieve your address.
 You then need to pay the overdue amount at once.
 After several warnings, DUO hands over the collection to a bailiff.
 The costs involved will be at your expense.